ferdelmo/ferdelmo.github.io/README.md

 -[**Windmill Engine**](#windmill): a personal project to implement a game engine from scratch using **C++** and **Vulkan**.

--[**Nehan**](#nehan): master final project in progress.
-Working together with a team of students of different areas, programmers, designers, artits, producers and marketing people.
+-[**Nehan**](#nehan): a game develop as my master final project (still in progress).
+Working together with a team of students of different areas, programmers, designers, artists, producers and marketing people.

 -[**Chess Thing**](#chess-thing): a game for the _2-Buttons Game Jam 2019_ made with Unity.